Notes to the Consolidated Financial Statements

-The policy defines a structured process according to which the business risks are systematically managed.
+The policy defines a structured process by which the business risks are systematically managed.
 In this process, risks are identified, analysed and evaluated concerning the likelihood of occurrence and magnitude, and risk-control measurements are determined.
 Each member of management is responsible for the implementation of the risk-management measures in his area of responsibility.
-The Board of Directors is periodically informed about the major changes in the risk assessment and about risk-management actions taken.
+The Board of Directors is periodically informed about the major changes in risk assessment and about risk-management actions taken.
 The permanent observation and control of the risks is a management objective.
 For risks concerning accounting and financial reporting, a special assessment is carried out as part of the risk control process.
 The Geberit internal control system for financial reporting defines in this regard control measures that reduce the related risks.

 Management of counterparty risks from treasury activities

 Financial contracts are agreed only with third parties that have at least an A (S&P) or A2 (Moody’s) rating or are considered as relevant to the financial system.
 Management believes that the risk of losses from the existing contracts is remote.